 Step #2: Identify and document internal and external threats

-Do your research and familiarize yourself with the main types of cyber crime and how they're perpetrated – the tactics, techniques and procedures used to target organizations.
+Do your research and familiarize yourself with the main types of cybercrime and how they're perpetrated – the tactics, techniques and procedures used to target organizations.
 And don't focus exclusively outwards.
-While the word 'hacker' may conjure up visions of a malevolent teenager in a bedroom in some remote corner of the world, an individual running ransomware attacks from his bedroom, or a shadowy presence on the Dark Web buying up administrator or domain passwords at premium prices, you should also acknowledge the potential for a disgruntled or heavily indebted employee to steal intellectual property or commit cyber-enabled economic fraud.
+While the word "hacker" may conjure up visions of a state-sponsored hacker residing in some remote corner of the world, an individual running ransomware attacks from his bedroom, or a shadowy presence on the Dark Web buying up administrator or domain passwords at premium prices, you should also acknowledge the potential for a disgruntled or heavily indebted employee to steal intellectual property or commit cyber-enabled economic fraud.

 Step #3: Assess your vulnerabilities

 There are a growing number of tools (many of which are free) that you can use to scan your network and determine what services you are running, to determine whether your software versions are up to date, and to look for known vulnerabilities.
 There are also tools that will allow your IT administrator to run pre-defined exploits against your own systems and use brute-force attacks against your end users.
-You may wish to go one step further and appoint an outside security specialist (e.g., a "white-hat" hacker or, better yet, a mainstream cyber incident response partner) to gauge your company's resilience through penetration testing, in much the same way as vehicle manufacturers use 'tame' burglars to break into cars.
+You may wish to go one step further and appoint an outside security specialist (e.g., a "white-hat" hacker or, better yet, a mainstream cyber incident response partner) to gauge your company's resilience through penetration testing, in much the same way as vehicle manufacturers use "tame" burglars to break into cars.

 Step #4: Identify potential business impacts and likelihoods

-Carry out a business impact analysis to determine the effects or consequences – financial, operational, reputational – of a cyber attack on your business and who would be affected.
+Carry out a business impact analysis to determine the effects or consequences – financial, operational, reputational – of a cyber-attack on your business and who would be affected.
 If you have a business continuity plan or resilience plan, you should already have a clear picture of the costs linked to IT failures or business interruption.
-If not, a specialist can guide you through this process, and ready-to-use questionnaires are available to help you collect information from various parts of your business ahead of any interruption to it.
+If not, a specialist can guide you through this process, helping you collect information from various parts of your business ahead of any interruption to it.

 Step #5: Identify and prioritize your risk responses

-Once you understand the potential impact of a cyber attack on your business, you can start to prioritize how you will resolve any immediate flaws in your security.
+Once you understand the potential impact of a cyber-attack on your business, you can start to prioritize how you will resolve any immediate flaws in your security.
 If you make any changes to your system security, test them to ensure you have not only closed the holes but that the changes haven't negatively impacted any of your other systems.
-Since people can be your greatest security liability, ensure rules and best practices are documented in policies, and undertake a regular program of staff education on the risks that come from today's interconnected ways of doing business.
+Since people can be your greatest security liability, ensure rules and best practices are documented in policies, and then diligently undertake a program of staff education on the risks that come from today's interconnected ways of doing business.

-Since there is no way to protect your business 100% from attempted cyber crime, you also need to be prepared in the event of an attack.
+Since there is no way to protect your business 100% from attempted cyber-crime, you also need to be prepared in the event of an attack.
 Ensure everyone knows exactly what they need to do and when, and that they have the skills and resources in place to do it.
 And, in turn, an ability to not only recover from a breach, but also to restore its integrity to your team as well as the full faith and confidence in your business from customers.